Fix-and-Flip Loans in Boston, MA in Boston, MA

 Do I need previous flipping experience to qualify?

-Previous experience is preferred but not always required.
-First-time flippers can qualify with strong contractor relationships, realistic project plans, and sufficient cash reserves to handle unexpected issues.
-We may require higher equity contributions from inexperienced borrowers.
-For your first project, we recommend starting with a straightforward renovation in an established neighborhood rather than a complex gut rehab.
+Previous experience is preferred but not required.
+First-time flippers can qualify with a solid deal, a realistic renovation budget, qualified contractors, and adequate liquid reserves to handle the unexpected.
+We may require slightly more conservative leverage for first-time borrowers and recommend starting with a straightforward renovation rather than a complex gut rehab or condo conversion.

 How do renovation draws work?

-What happens if the property doesn't sell by the loan maturity date?
+What happens if the property doesn't sell by loan maturity?

-Do you finance the purchase and renovation, or just one or the other?
+Do you finance the purchase and renovation together?